magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 Don’t have a lot of cloth.
 I’ve seen bhikkhus go to wash robes half-buried in cloth.
 Either that or they’re off to make a bonfire of some sort.
 If you’ve got a lot it’s a hassle.
-All you need is one , one , a or two.
+All you need is one *jiwon*, one *sanghati*, a *sabong* or two.
 I don’t know what this big jumbled pile you’re carrying around is.
 On robe washing day some of you come along after everyone else, when the water’s all boiled, and just go straight ahead and wash your robes obliviously.
 When you’ve finished you rush off and don’t help to clean up.
 The others are about to murder you, do you realize that?
 When everybody is helping cutting chips and boiling the water if there is someone who is nowhere to be seen, that’s really ugly.

 Washing one or two pieces of cloth each shouldn’t be such a big deal.
 But from the ‘dterng dterng’ sound of cutting jackfruit wood chips it